-N. Deferred Outflows/inflows of Resources
+M. Deferred Outflows/inflows of Resources

-In addition to assets, when applicable the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+In addition to assets, when applicable the statement of financial position reports a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.

-In addition to liabilities, when applicable the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, when applicable the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.

-O. Net Position Flow Assumption
+N. Net Position Flow Assumption